-When convicted of a first serious violent offence, you must be issued with a warning which outlines the possible future consequences of serious offending.
-If you then commit a further serious violent offence (apart from murder), you must be given a “final” warning.
+When you’re convicted of the first serious violent offence, you must be given a warning by the judge about the possible consequences of more serious offending.
+If you are convicted of another serious violent offence (not including murder), then the law says you must be given a “final” warning.
 These warnings can be written or spoken and do not need to be in a particular format or words.

-If you have previously been convicted of murder and are convicted of murder again (whether this is your second or a later conviction of murder), then you must be sentenced to life in prison without parole (unless not having parole would be “manifestly unjust”).
+If you have been convicted of murder before and are convicted of murder again, then the law says you must be sentenced to life in prison without parole (unless not having parole would be “manifestly unjust”).
+When the courts consider what is “manifest injustice”, they have looked at factors that reduce accountability for example, youth or a guilty plea.

-This strict law can often lead to unjust outcomes.
-The courts have said that “manifestly unjust” means very substantial prejudice.
-In cases they have looked at factors like youth or a guilty plea where those reduce the culpability of the offender.
-They take into account both the circumstances of the offending and those of the offender when determining whether there will be manifest injustice.
+They take into account both the circumstances of the offending and the situation of the offender when determining whether there will be manifest injustice.
 A guilty plea alone will not make a sentence manifestly unjust.